 And while many Kibbutzim have gone through economic and social transformations since then, the unique atmosphere, scenic surroundings, and communal facilities still exist today.

 Our "aha moment" occurred one sunny afternoon, at a coffee shop in Tel Aviv.
 What if... what if a group of digital nomads could become temporary citizens of the Kibbutz?
-What if we could create a home for digital nomads within an existing Kibbutz community?
+What if we could create a home for young professionals within an existing Kibbutz community?